{{org_field_logo}}

 6.2 Emergency Actions for High-Risk Cases

-6.3 Investigating the Cause of a Missed Visit
+6.3 Investigation and Learning Following a Missed Visit

 7. Reporting, Monitoring, and Learning

-- All missed or significantly delayed visits must be recorded in the incident log.
+All missed visits and all significantly delayed visits must be recorded on the incident reporting system and the person’s care record.
+Records must include:

 7.2 Regular Auditing and Performance Reviews